 Pro tip: In Costa Rica, rather than sip a soda, you’ll dine in one.
 Sodas are restaurants serving up traditional fare.
 Get a San Jose resident’s take on the best sodas to try during your visit.

-It is any wonder that laid back Costa Ricans (aka Ticos) are also avid yogis?
+It is any wonder that laid-back Costa Ricans (aka Ticos) are also avid yogis.
 Throw a healing crystal in Costa Rica and you’re bound to hit a yoga instructor.
 The health-conscious beach town of Nosara is the most popular destination for zen-seekers.
 Or meditate in the beloved beach town of Montezuma at the Anamaya Resort.
 Perched high in the jungle, it’s a great place to perfect your tree pose in the treetops.

 Pro tip: Yoga retreats vary widely in price and inner peace can come at a cost.
 To ensure your downward dog doesn’t break the bank, ask a local yogi for advice on choosing a spot that fits your budget.

 Costa Rica is roughly the size of West Virginia, and yet this small country contains as many species of birds as all of North America combined.
 More than 900 different kinds of birds live here and many are much more colorful than your average sparrow.
-The Monteverde Cloud Forest is ideal for spotting the rare, bright-green quetzal or visit Carara National Park to see the Scarlet Macaw.
+The Monteverde Cloud Forest is ideal for spotting the rare, bright-green quetzal or visiting Carara National Park to see the Scarlet Macaw.
 At Palo Verde National Park, spy on hundreds of species and check out the country’s largest crocodile population.